Alphabeat: 2019–2021: Don't Know What's Cool Anymore and second split

-On 1 June 2021, almost a year after their previous release, the group announced they had been chosen to produce the official Danish song for the postponed 2020 UEFA Championship.
-The track, "Danmarks Dynamite", marks the band's first release in Danish and is a collaboration with members of the Denmark national football team.
-It was released three days later, on June 4, with an accompanying music video premiering on June 9.
+On 4 June 2021, the group released "Danmarks Dynamite" (English: Denmark's Dynamite), the official Danish song for the postponed 2020 UEFA Championship.
+The track marks the band's first release in Danish and is a collaboration with members of the Denmark national football team.
+An accompanying music video for the song premiered on 9 June.

-On September 24, 2021, the group played Fredagsrock, the Friday-night concert event at Copenhagen amusement park Tivoli.
+On 24 September 2021, the group played Fredagsrock, the Friday-night concert event at Copenhagen amusement park Tivoli.
 A day later, the group confirmed via social media that this was "the final outdoor Alphabeat show ever".
 On 16 October they played their last gig, part of a 9-date tour of Denmark previously billed as their "last tour... for now."
 On 9 December 2021, the band shared a behind-the-scenes video of their final show to their Facebook account.
-Alongside this, they shared the reasoning behind their second split, explaining that whilst they had "no plans on writing new songs or to go on tour again," they wouldn't rule out a future return, teasing "What's gonna happen in the future?
-Well, does anyone really know these days..."
+Alongside this, they shared the reasoning behind their second split, explaining that whilst they had "no plans on writing new songs or to go on tour again", they did not rule out a future return.

-Following these shows, lead singer Stine Bramsen returned to her solo work, starting with the comeback single "What I Want You To Do" on September 24, 2021.

-A year later, in September 2022, Anders SG also began a solo career, releasing the debut single 'Noget For Nogen.'
+Following these shows, lead singer Stine Bramsen returned to her solo work, starting with the comeback single "What I Want You to Do" on 24 September 2021.
+A year later, in September 2022, Anders SG also began a solo career, releasing the debut single "Noget for Nogen".

+In January 2024, band members Stine Bramsen, Anders SG and Anders Bønløkke were credited amongst the co-writers of "Real Love", a song by Danish artist RoseeLu.
+It was amongst the competitors of that year's Dansk Melodi Grand Prix, the Danish pre-selection for the Eurovision Song Contest.

+2025–present: Second return

+After a four-year hiatus, on 30 April 2025 it was announced that Alphabeat were to make a comeback as part of that year’s Grøn Koncert series of festivals.
+These shows will be preceded by two "pre-shows" at Kvindernes Bygning (København) on 1 and 2 July.